 It is incredibly important to keep your family healthy.
 But at the same time, this topic can often get overlooked in the shuffle of a busy day.
-There are many simple, healthy habits which apply to all members of the family regardless of age, and setting aside time for these habits will help everyone in the long run.
+Many simple, healthy habits apply to all members of the family regardless of age, and setting aside time for these habits will help everyone in the long run.

 Here, we explore four easy ways to keep everyone in the family healthy and happy.

 Four Simple Health Tips for Every Member of the Family

 1. Get A Yearly Physical

 Yearly check-ups are common for kids, as many schools and summer camps will require documentation of annual physicals and immunization records.
 But yearly physicals are not just about taking the kids to the pediatrician—it is an important practice for every family member of any age.
 Routine health exams are integral for long-term wellness, as they can help catch problems before they begin.

 Detecting health issues early on is not only better for your health, but it can also save you money.
 Additionally, it is the most efficient way to stay up to date on any prescriptions and vaccinations (they are not just for kids!).

 Be sure to go for dental check-ups as well.